DirkVanLar/MMR-Tracker/README.md

 The tracker is equipped a feature complete Logic Editor.
 This logic editor features everything included with the editor found in the MM Randomizer plus a number of new features Including:

 Undo/ Redo functionality.

 The ability to go back to the last entry after using the "Go To" button.

 Displaying item and location names along with the logic name.

 A larger Conditionals window for viewing complex conditionals.

 Copy/Pasting entries.

+The ability to reorder fake items while auto updating values in other entries.

+The ability to rename fake items.